sebastiannielsen/ACME-nostate/README.md

 echo -n "[secret password]-" | openssl dgst -sha384 -binary | xxd -p -c 48 | xargs -I {} printf "303e0201010430{}a00706052b81040022" | xxd -r -p | openssl ec -inform DER -conv_form uncompressed -out private_key.pem

-# Limitations (any changes outside of these limitations will NOT be accepted)
+# Limitations (any changes against limitations will NOT be accepted):

 - Does ONLY support DNS-PERSIST-01 - this because the client has no state and cannot remember orders or authorizations "across runs".
 DNS-PERSIST-01 can be validated in one "swoop" without having to pause the execution.
 - Does ONLY support secp384r1 keys - this to make stateless key generation possible.